 MTC store in the entrance hall at Hosea Kutako.

-While there are different processes for different providers, we'll focus here on the MTC top-up process.
+Although there are of course different processes for different providers, we will focus here on the top-up process for MTC.

 MTC Tango cards are used to top up credit.

-Once you've topped up your credit, you can select one of the many available packages:
+Once you have topped up your credit, you can select one of the many MTC packages.
+If you choose the Aweh YoData 30 package, for example, the booking process is as follows:

 When your phone connects to the network for the first time, you should automatically receive the APN settings via SMS.

-If you haven't received them, you can send an SMS to the following numbers to get the settings:
+If you have not received them, you can send an SMS to the following numbers to receive the APN settings:

-To set up APN settings on your Android phone, follow these steps:
+To set up the APN settings on your Android phone, follow these steps:

 Name: MTC Internet